Sir John Wray, 3rd Baronet

 Sir John Wray, 3rd Baronet (21 September 1619 – October 1664) was an English politician who sat in the House of Commons in 1654.

+Early life

-Wray was the son of Sir John Wray, 2nd Baronet and his wife Grisella Bethell, daughter of Sir Hugh Bethell of Ellerton, Yorkshire.
+Wray was the son of Sir John Wray, 2nd Baronet and his wife Grisella Bethell.
+Among his siblings was Frances Wray (who married Capt.
+John Hotham), Theodosia Wray (who married Sir Richard Barker), and Grisilla Wray (who married Anthony Thorold of Marston, Lincolnshire). (died 1670).

+His paternal grandparents were Sir William Wray, 1st Baronet, of Glentworth, and, his first wife, Lucy Montagu (eldest daughter of Sir Edward Montagu of Boughton).
+His maternal grandfather was Sir Hugh Bethell of Ellerton, Yorkshire.

 He matriculated from Magdalene College, Cambridge at Easter 1635 and was awarded MA in 1636.

+Career

 In 1654, Wray was elected Member of Parliament for Lincolnshire for the First Protectorate Parliament.

 He succeeded his father as baronet in December 1655.